Fraudulent Acknowledgment of Paternity

 Alvarado: Fraud on the Court/Paternity Declaration Issues

 Arizona law allows the father of a child to establish paternity in a variety of ways.
-One way is by signing an acknowledgement of paternity.
+One way is by signing an acknowledgment of paternity.
 Once that is filed with the court, Arizona law gives interested parties only 6 months to challenge it, absent fraud on the court.
-Is it fraud on the court where someone not the child’s father files a fraudulent acknowledgement of paternity stating he is the child’s father in order to avoid an adoption hearing?
+Is it a fraud on the court where someone, not the child’s father files a fraudulent acknowledgment of paternity stating he is the child’s father in order to avoid an adoption hearing?
 This was the question raised in the special jurisdiction case of Alvarado v.
 Honorable Peter A. Thompson/Murrietta et al., No. 1 CA-SA 16-0051, (Ariz.
 Ct.
 App. filed 5/31/2016).

 Facts of the Case

 Ernest was able to obtain a birth certificate listing himself as the child’s father, which gave him the right to raise the child without an adoption procedure.
 Three years later, in 2014, Yvette filed for divorce.
 Ernest denied that they had a child together.
 Yvette explained what had happened to the court, and asked Vanessa to get Nicholas to take a paternity test to confirm the story.
 Only then did Nicholas learn that the child had not been adopted.
-When the test confirmed he was the child’s father, Nicholas asked the court to set aside Ernesto’s fraudulent acknowledgement of paternity.
-Ernest argued that six-month period to contest the acknowledgement had passed, and that the false acknowledgement was not a fraud on the court that would extend the time period.
+When the test confirmed he was the child’s father, Nicholas asked the court to set aside Ernesto’s fraudulent acknowledgment of paternity.
+Ernest argued that six-month period to contest the acknowledgment had passed and that the false acknowledgment was not a fraud on the court that would extend the time period.